harvardinformatics/ifxsemanticdata/README.rst

 Load data from semantic_data model into your app tables
 -------------------------------

+  Note: these instructions assume that your application includes a model for the data in its final form, i.e. a Django model with fields that map to the @@semantic_type@@ being migrated.
+  If this is not the case, add a model to models.py, make migrations, and run migrations.

 First add any configuration details to
 @@app_dir@@/@@app_name@@/ifxsemanticdata_config.py.
 You can find an example